-Institution Type Max Amount: Max Length: Minimum Short Term Ratings £10m 10 Years £10m 364 Days £10m 6 Months £10m 3 Months £10m 1 Month Fitch Moody 's S&P UK Banks The Council's own Bankers F1m P-1 A-1 If Council's own bankers fall below the minimum long term criteria for UK banks cash balances will be managed within operational liquidity constraints and balances will be minimised as much as possible.
-Wholly Owned Subsidiaries of UK Clearing Banks - Parent Ratings F1 P-1 A-1 Backed up by AA(F), Aa2(M) and AA(S&P) long term credit rating Backed up by single A long term ratings by all agencies Backed up by lower than A long term rating Backed up by lower than A long term rating Partially Owned Subsidiaries of UK Clearing Banks - Parent Ratings F1 P-1 A-1 Backed up by AA(F), Aa2(M) and AA(S&P) long term credit rating Backed up by single A long term ratings by all agencies Backed up by lower than A long term rating Backed up by lower than A long term rating UK Building Societies Either F1 P-1 A-1 Backed up by AA(F), Aa2(M) and AA(S&P) long term credit rating Backed up by single A long term ratings by all agencies Backed up by lower than A long term rating Backed up by lower than A long term rating

-Or Assets over £15,000m Assets over £5,000m Assets of £2,500m Assets of £1,000m Specific Public Bodies As approv Debt Management Deposit Facility (UK Government) Unlimited Money Market Funds (AAA Rated) £5m per fund Municipal Bond Agency As approved by Memb UK Local Authorities The Coun can invest all UK Loc Authorities whether rated or r t in cal es
+Institution Type Max Amount: Max Length: Minimum Short Term Ratings £5m 10 Years £10m 364 Days £10m 6 Months £10m 3 Months £10m 1 Month Fitch Moody's S&P UK Banks The Council's own Bankers F1 P-1 A-1 If Council's own bankers fall below the minimum long term criteria for UK banks, cash balances will be managed within operational liquidity constraints and balances will be minimised as much as possible.
+Wholly Owned Subsidiaries of UK Clearing Banks - Parent Ratings F1 P-1 A-1 Backed up by AA(F), Aa2(M) and AA(S&P) long term credit rating Backed up by single A long term ratings by all agencies Backed up by lower than A long term rating Backed up by lower than A long term rating Partially Owned Subsidiaries of UK Clearing Banks - Parent Ratings F1 P-1 A-1 Backed up by AA(F), Aa2(M) and AA(S&P) long term credit rating Backed up by single A long term ratings by all agencies Backed up by lower than A long term rating Backed up by lower than A long term rating UK Building Societies Either F1 P-1 A-1 Backed up by AA(F), Aa2(M) and AA(S&P) long term credit rating Backed up by single A long term ratings by all agencies Backed up by lower than A long term rating Backed up by lower than A long term rating Or Assets over £15,000m Assets over £5,000m Assets of £2,500m Assets of £1,000m Specific Public Bodies As approved by Members Debt Management Deposit Facility (UK Government) Unlimited Money Market Funds (AAA Rated) £5m per fund UK Local Authorities The Council can invest in all UK Local Authorities whether rated or not £10m per local authority.